-Compare quotes for third party, fire and theft policies that protect you against damage you cause to other's property or their car in an accident, but not your own.
+Compare quotes for third-party, fire and theft policies that will pay out for any damage you cause to someone else’s property or car while driving.

 You'll only find results from genuine companies.
 Our data experts check each company before we add them to our comparisons.

 Enter a few details about you and the car registration as this helps us to find the right third party car insurance so that we can provide our best quotes.

 We'll search our database of leading providers and show you the best deals we can find.
 You can choose from three main types of cover when it comes to insuring your car.

 Once you've reviewed the choices and add ons, simply pick the best third party, fire and theft car insurance deal for you and apply.

 Valid third-party car insurance is the minimum level of cover legally required to drive on UK roads.
 Third-party, fire and theft insurance provides the same basic cover as third-party insurance, but it also covers your vehicle if it’s damaged or lost as the result of theft.

 But while third-party, fire and theft cover gives you less coverage than comprehensive insurance, it’s not always cheaper.